Katsie011/automotive_can_controllers/README.md

 This project is licensed under the [Creative Commons Attribution-NonCommercial 4.0 International License](https://creativecommons.org/licenses/by-nc/4.0/).
 You may use, modify, and share this code for non-commercial purposes with attribution.
-For commercial use, please contact [your email or your company].
+For commercial use, please contact me.